Industrial steam generators

 Technical Note 01/2023

-The global trend of shifting from fossil fuel-powered equipment to alternative energy sources has become a megatrend aimed at reducing CO2 emissions from fossil fuels.
 Many industrial processes require high temperatures to be effective, while approximately 50% of them operate at temperatures lower than 400ºC.
 Both types of processes could easily transition from consuming oil, natural gas, or coal to electricity or green hydrogen.

-Minimizing the carbon footprint in the industrial sector involves transitioning from the current use of fossil fuels for generating electricity and steam to generating steam with electrical energy while relying on alternative energy sources to supply electricity.
-Systems based on gas and petroleum-derived fuels have become widespread due to their perceived abundance, cost-effectiveness, technological maturity, and easy access to existing infrastructures, without giving much consideration to their long-term economic and environmental impacts and the resulting carbon footprint.
+It represents a shift from the current use of fossil fuels used to generate electricity and steam to the generation of steam with electric power, while relying on alternative forms of energy to supply electricity.
+Systems based on gas and oil derivatives have become widespread due to their apparent abundance, cost-effectiveness, technological maturity and easy accessibility. to access existing infrastructure, without paying much attention to the long-term economic and environmental impact of the carbon footprint.

-Burners require an optimal and precise fuel mixture to operate efficiently, which is not easy to achieve due to the variability of fuels available in the market.
-This results in an expensive and incomplete combustion process, as excess air necessary for combustion exits the chimney at high temperatures.
 Although this is a necessary evil to prevent the formation of corrosive mixtures that could degrade the equipment rapidly, it does not prevent soot from accumulating on the internal tubes of fuel-fed boilers, significantly reducing the thermal efficiency of the equipment.

 A steam boiler or any other industrial process fueled by fossil fuels requires an elaborate maintenance program that involves weeks of inspection by highly qualified technicians using sophisticated tools.
 This means extended downtime and high maintenance costs, not to mention the opportunity costs associated with facility shutdowns.
 At this point, we must not overlook the more complex and time-consuming Regulatory Control compared to electrical equipment.